santughosh98/Project/README.md

 - If the credentials are incorrect return a suitable error message with a valid HTTP status code

 ### Authentication
-- Add an authorisation implementation for the JWT token that validates the token before every protected endpoint is called.
+- Add an authorization implementation for the JWT token that validates the token before every protected endpoint is called.
 If the validation fails, return a suitable error message with a corresponding HTTP status code
 - Protected routes are create a blog, edit a blog, get the list of blogs, delete a blog(s)
 - Set the token, once validated, in the request - `x-api-key`
 - Use a middleware for authentication purpose.

-### Authorisation
+### Authorization
 - Make sure that only the owner of the blogs is able to edit or delete the blog.
-- In case of unauthorized access return an appropirate error message.
+- In case of unauthorized access return an appropriate error message.

 ## Testing (Self-evaluation During Development)
 - To test these apis create a new collection in Postman named Project 1 Blogging